What is a KVM Switch?

 A Keyboard, Video, Mouse (KVM) switch allows a user to control more than one computer with a single keyboard, monitor and mouse (often referred to as a "console").
 Users can literally manage and access thousands of computers or servers from a single "console".
 While selecting the best switch can be a difficult task, the professional staff at KVM Switches Online is here to assist you.

 The KVM switching products we sell are from the industry's leading manufactures, and unlike some of our competitors, you can be sure that all items purchased on this site are new products, shipped in the manufacturer's original, unopened packaging.

 When choosing a KVM, there are many important things to keep in mind.
-Below you will find ten things you should consider. (read the full article)
+The top ten considerations when choosing your KVM Switch: (read the full article)